WilliamRADFunk/cinema-tycoon/README.md

 # Cinema Tycoon
-(Complete) - A simple resource management game using AngularJS
+A simple resource management game using AngularJS

 ## User takes over a movie theater, and must make it thrive.